-You can make a complaint about us or one of our network providers, including a complaint about the quality of your care.
+You can make a complaint about us or one of our network providers or pharmacies, including a complaint about the quality of your care.
 This type of complaint does not involve coverage or payment disputes.
-(If your problem is about the plan's coverage or payment, you should look at the section above about making an appeal.)
-For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+For more information on making a complaint about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints).

-Method Complaints About Medical Care - Contact Information CALL 667-262-9412 or 1-866-675-3944 toll-free Calls to this number are free.
+Method Complaints About Medical Care - Contact Information CALL 667-262-9412 or 1-866-675-3944 toll free Calls to this number are free.
 We are available 8 am to 5 pm local time Monday through Friday.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 We are available 8 am to 5 pm local time Monday through Friday.
 FAX 410-801-5704 WRITE Alterwood Advantage Attn: Appeals & Grievances Department PO Box 4175 Timonium, MD 21094 MEDICARE WEBSITE You can submit a complaint about Alterwood Advantage Choice Plus directly to Medicare.
 To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.